LSD Abuse & Addiction: Effects, Signs & Treatment

 Short-Term Effects of LSD

-- Amount of LSD taken.
+- The amount of LSD taken.

 Physical short-term effects of LSD use typically occur during the first hour after ingestion and can include:1,5